WordPress Custom Sidebars: What They Are and How to Create Them (Without Plugin)

 As soon as you save the settings, you’ll see your new sidebar in action.

-Overall, adding a custom sidebar to WordPress without a plugin is a much more elegant solution vs going any other route.
+Creating custom sidebars without a plugin offers more flexibility, cleaner performance, and better long-term compatibility—especially if you’re using a theme like Blocksy that supports this natively.
 You don’t have to worry about compatibility with the new block widgets, not to mention the need to maintain handwritten code.
 The best Gutenberg block plugins for WordPress have a plenty of custom sidebars features as well.

 Have you experimented with some form of WordPress custom sidebars?
 Let us know how this has worked out for you in the comments below.